Data-X01/PsychLing-101/README.md

 1. The study must primarily investigate **language processing** (e.g., lexical access, sentence comprehension, priming).
 More details and examples can be found in [SCOPE.md](https://github.com/Data-X01/PsychLing-101/blob/main/SCOPE.md).
 2. **Multilingual** datasets are allowed, but metadata and variable names, participant IDs, etc. must be in English.
-3. **EEG/fMRI** data are welcome if exported to a row‑wise CSV format.
+3. EEG, fMRI, MEG, eye-tracking or other continuous behavioural/physiological signals are welcome if exported in a row-wise CSV format (one observation per time-point or trial).
 4. **Images** may be included; **audio/video** are not (yet) supported.

 ### Minimum requirements